wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

 ## Configuring tokens

-**[All users][user-roles-article]** can create own tokens and use them (which means, view token value and include it into API request to authenticate it).
+Users of **[all roles][user-roles-article]** (besides **Read Only**) can create own tokens and use them (which means, view token value and include it into API request to authenticate it).
 For each own token you can set permissions, but not wider than the ones your user has.
 Optionally, you can set expiration date for the token - if set, the token will be disabled after that date.
 Also, you can disable/enable your tokens manually.

 You can renew the token value at any moment.

 **Administrators** / **Global Administrators** can view and manage all tokens in the company account.
 Besides private tokens, they can create shared ones, that can be viewed/used by other administrators.
+When specifying permissions for the tokens, they can select to take these permissions from the selected role.

 !!! info "Token privacy"
     No other users (even administrators) can use your private tokens (which means, view or copy token value).
 Besides, non-administrators will not even see your tokens.